Stephen Updegraff

-Stephen Updegraff, M.D., FACS (born January 31, 1962, St. Petersburg, Florida) is an American refractive surgeon best known for his early involvement in, and contributions to, LASIK.
+Stephen Updegraff, M.D., FACS (born January 31, 1962, in St. Petersburg, Florida) is an American refractive surgeon best known for his early involvement in, and contributions to, LASIK.
 He is a Fellow of the American College of Surgeons, a board-certified member of the American Board of Ophthalmology, a founding member of the American College of Ophthalmic Surgeons, and a member of the International Society of Refractive Surgery, the American Academy of Ophthalmology, the American Society of Cataract and Refractive Surgery, and the Pine Ridge Eye Study Society.
 Updegraff currently serves as the medical director of Updegraff Vision in St. Petersburg, Florida.

 Early life

 Updegraff was born in St. Petersburg, Florida.
-Updegraff was a descendant of the Dutch Op den Graeff family.
-Updegraff graduated from The McCallie School in Chattanooga, Tennessee.
+Updegraff was a descendant of the Dutch and German Op den Graeff family.
+He was a direct descendant of Herman op den Graeff, mennonite leader of Krefeld, and his grandson Abraham op den Graeff, one of the founders of Germantown and in 1688 signer of the first protest against slavery in colonial America.

+Stephen Updegraff graduated from The McCallie School in Chattanooga, Tennessee.
 He was exposed to the medical treatment of eyes at an early age by his father, ophthalmologist Ambrose Updegraff, M.D., whom he accompanied on hospital rounds to visit patients who had undergone eye surgeries.